We often tend to take our website menu titles for granted. But shouldn't we think more carefully about how we word them?

 May 24, 2020

 Shops.
 Remember them?
-Their fascias - the signs above the door - were always reckoned to be pretty important.
-It's just the same with your Home Page banner.
-Design it with care.
-Make it attractive.
-Make it relevant.
+Those places in town where you used to get stuff?
+Above the window, they had fascias.
+These were always reckoned to be pretty important - a vital part of enticing passers-by to drop in and browse.
+They were like your Home Page banner.
+Both need to be designed with care.
+Both must be attractive.
+Both must be relevant.
 Remember - your banner serves one single purpose - to persuade your visitors to explore your wonderful website.

 May 2, 2020

 In recent blogs, we've been looking at writing your own web content.
 We've already covered - what your website is for - What do you want it to achieve? and - who it's to - Who’s your reader?
 In this and the next couple of blogs, let's look at the final pieces in your preparation jigsaw.
 Your web pages - their structure and how to organise them.